 We present the theoretical foundation of this paper in the following paragraph.
-After an outline of our research approach we introduce the results of our survey of the status quo of CKM initiatives within organizations.
+After an outline of our research approach we introduce our survey's results of CKM initiatives' status quo within organizations.
 Subsequently, three case studies illustrate "good practices" in either managing knowledge for, from and about customers.
-From this we suggest implications for practice by means of a conceptual framework and conclude with an overview of this paper's limitations and further research issues.
+From this we suggest implications for practice by means of a managerial framework and conclude with an overview of this paper's limitations and further research issues.